10 Reasons and Fixes to Loud PC Fans When Idle

 CPU Fan loud when idle

-The CPU fan helps in cooling the processor by pulling or blowing air through the CPU heatsink fins.
+The CPU fan helps cool the processor by pulling or blowing air through the CPU heatsink fins.
 It’s common for these fans to go from silent to loud when you’re working on your computer or playing a game.

-Although case fans and CPU fans are designed to cool different PC components, they share quite a few similarities regarding why they get loud.
+Although case and CPU fans are designed to cool different PC components, they share several similarities regarding why they get loud.

 Here are ten reasons your desktop or laptop computer’s fans make noise and how you can fix them at home: